near/docs/docs/develop/node/maintenance/maintenance.md

 NEAR Protocol team will use the tag `[CODE_RED_TESTNET]` or `[CODE_RED_MAINNET]` in the Validator Announcement channel on [Discord](https://discord.gg/xsrHaCb), followed by email instructions for coordination.
 Some updates may follow a confidential process, as explained on [nearcore/SECURITY.md](https://github.com/near/nearcore/blob/master/SECURITY.md) docs.

 NEAR's team will be mostly active on [Github](https://github.com/near/nearcore), and with limited participation on Discord and Telegram.

+---

+## Runtime Alerts: {#runtime-alerts}

+To keep our network healthy and minimize the damage of potential incidents, the NEAR team would like to establish a process with which we communicate updates and emergency situations with validators so that they can respond promptly to properly sustain the operations of the network.
+To this end, we propose that we use different tags in important messages to validators so that they can be easily picked up by automated systems on validators’ end.

+The tags we propose are as follows:

+`[CODE_RED_<network_id>]` where `<network_id>` is either `MAINNET` or `TESTNET`.
+This represents the most dire and urgent situation.
+Usually it means that the network has stalled or crashed and we need validators to take **immediate** actions to bring the network up.
+Alternatively it could mean that we discovered some highly critical security vulnerabilities and a patch is needed as soon as possible.
+If it is about mainnet, we expect that validators will react immediately to such alerts, ideally within 30 minutes.

+`[CODE_YELLOW_<network_id>]` where `<network_id>` is either `MAINNET` or `TESTNET`.
+This represents a less urgent announcement.
+Usually it means the release of a protocol change or a fix of a moderate security issue.
+In such cases, validators are not expected to take immediate actions but are still expected to react within days.

+`[CODE_GREEN_<network_id>]` where `<network_id>` is either `MAINNET` or `TESTNET`.
+This usually means some general announcement that is more informational or doesn’t require actions within a short period of time.
+It could be an announcement of a release that improves performance or a fix some minor issues.

+Call-to-actions for technical teams if the network is stalling and there's the need to coordinate a manual node restart.
+Such messages begin with `[CODE_RED_BETANET]` or `[CODE_RED_TESTNET]`, and will be posted in the read-only Validator Announcement channel on [Discord](https://discord.gg/xsrHaCb).
+The same message may be repeated in other channels, to have higher outreach.

 >Got a question?
 <a href="https://stackoverflow.com/questions/tagged/nearprotocol">